On Measures of Biases and Harms in NLP: Documenting Bias Measures

 \section{Documenting Bias Measures}

-As defined in Sec.~\ref{sec:definitions}, a bias measure consists of a bias metric applied to a bias dataset.
-Through our survey of different bias measures, we find many underspecifications and various definitions.
-Thus, we propose a set of questions to document bias measures and more easily understand, compare, and use different measures during model development and deployment.
+While bias measures aimed at various tasks are widely developed across the NLP community, the measures are often underused or re-developed by researchers for the same task.
+This stems largely from a lack of usability since little to no documentation of motivation and various choices is available for these measures.
+Documentation for datasets and models have proliferated over the last few years but the rapidly growing collection of bias measures lacks such organized efforts.

-We build upon the existing guidelines from \citet{gebru2018datasheets}, which are more generally for datasets of any modality or purpose.
-Here, we narrow the scope to bias measures for NLP tasks.
-Since bias measures involve using datasets to reveal biased associations, the original dataset-related questions are relevant for bias measures too.
-We add questions in the existing sections of \emph{Composition} and \emph{Collection Process} as proposed by \citet{gebru2018datasheets}.
-Additionally, we propose new sections on \emph{Motivation (Bias Measures)} and \emph{Bias Metrics}.
-The specificity of the questions helps make the intended usage of different bias measures more explicit.\footnote{This set of questions is intended to spur discussion and is not intended to be the only relevant set.}
+Existing works have stressed the importance of documenting models \citep{mitchell2019model}, datasets \citep{gebru2018datasheets,bender2018data}, measurement modeling validity and reliability~\citep{jacobs2021measurement}, and, more recently, ethical considerations \citep{mohammad-2022-ethics}.
+This paper adds a complimentary resource focusing on documentation considerations for bias measures into the existing collection.
+In this work, we build upon the existing guidelines from \citet{gebru2018datasheets}, which are more generally for datasets of any modality or purpose, and narrow the focus to bias measures for NLP tasks.
+We add questions related to the \emph{Composition} and \emph{Collection Process} sections as proposed by \citet{gebru2018datasheets}.
+Additionally, we propose new sections on \emph{Motivation} specifically for bias measures and \emph{Bias Metrics}.
+The specificity of the questions addresses the intended usage of different bias measures more explicitly.

 \begin{enumerate}[leftmargin=*]